NOAA-OAR-WPO-SDII/Data-Forums/prep/what-to-bring.md

 ---

 ### 🔭 Looking Ahead
-After the Data Forums, we encourage you to begin thinking about a **dataset and a question** that could spark deeper exploration.
-This isn’t something to prepare in advance, but a way to carry the conversation forward:
+After the Data Forums, we encourage you to begin thinking about a **dataset and a question** that could spark deeper exploration and carry the conversation forward:

 - **The Dataset**: What data (real or hypothetical) could you draw on in future collaborations?
 What’s in it, and who maintains it?
 - **The Question**: What new insights might come from linking your dataset with other sources?
 What kinds of data would help answer that question?